F5Networks/f5-openstack-heat-plugins/CONTRIBUTING.md

 # Contributing Guide for f5-openstack-heat-plugins
 If you have found this that means you you want to help us out.
 Thanks in advance for lending a hand!
 This guide should get you up and running quickly and make it easy for you to contribute.
-If we don't answer your questions here and you help or just want to say hi shoot us an email at f5_openstack_heat@f5.com.
+If we don't answer your questions here and you need help or just want to say hi, shoot us an email at f5_openstack_heat@f5.com.

 ## Issues
 Creating issues is good, creating good issues is even better.
 Filing meaningful bug reports with lots of information